No large-angle correlations on the non-Galactic microwave sky: Introduction

 Actually, the exact informational equivalence between $C_\ell$ and $\mathcal{C} (\theta)$ holds only when the full sky is observed.
 Statistically they are equivalent only when the sky is statistically isotropic.
 But even if $C_\ell$ and $\mathcal{C} (\theta)$ did contain the same information, we are well aware that transforming between different representations of the same information --- a time series and its Fourier transform for example --- may make a real signal in the data easier or harder to detect.
 The Doppler peaks of the CMB, so clearly visible in the $C_\ell$ representation are quite invisible in the two-point correlation function.

+The angular two-point function at the largest angular scales is our most direct probe of the primordial seeds of structure formation (presumably generated during cosmological inflation).
+We expect that the large angular scales are a direct probe of cosmological inflation, which predicts statistically isotropic CMB temperature fluctuations generated by a scale-invariant power spectrum of primordial quantum fluctuations.
+Without inflation, at redshift $z \simeq 1100$ observed angular scales larger than $1$ degree probe independent Hubble patches, while angular scales larger than 60 degrees probe regions that are outside of causal contact until $z\sim 1$.
+(More precisely, the post-inflation particle horizon subtends $\theta\gtrsim 60\degr$ at $z\lesssim 4$ in the standard $\Lambda$CDM model.)
+Therefore, the epoch of reionization and other secondary effects (at $z > {\rm few}$) cannot modify the correlation function at these scales.
+Any correlation on top of the primordial signal must be due to local foregrounds (some contaminant at $z < \mathrm{few}$) or instrumental systematic effects.

-In this work we demonstrate that outside the region of the sky dominated by our Galaxy, both of the CMB-dominated microwave bands --- V and W --- as well as the Independent Linear Combinations (ILC) map synthesized from them as the best map of the CMB, possess above $60\degr$ a level of two point angular correlation so low that no more than 0.025 per cent of random realizations of the best-fit $\Lambda$CDM model would have less.
+In this work we demonstrate that outside the region of the sky dominated by our Galaxy, both of the CMB-dominated microwave bands --- V and W --- as well as the Internal Linear Combinations (ILC) map synthesized from them as the best map of the CMB, possess above $60\degr$ a level of two point angular correlation higher than 99.975 percent of random realizations of the best-fit $\Lambda$CDM model.
 Indeed, above $60\degr$, $\mathcal{C} (\theta)$ is almost entirely due to correlations involving points inside the Galaxy.

 This level of statistical unlikelihood ($\mathcal{O}(10^{-4})$) should be contrasted with what could be inferred from COBE ($\mathcal{O}(10^{-2})$).
 This is a strong argument against the criticism that its identification as an anomaly is \textit{a posteriori}.
 It may have been \textit{a posteriori} for COBE, but its reidentification in WMAP at dramatically increased statistical significance is precisely how one goes about confirming that anomalies are actually present rather than statistical accidents of an observation.